 The Associate Dean will meet with the student and may facilitate a conversation between the student and the instructor (or, in some cases, the Division Chair) to seek clarity and, if possible, resolution of the concern.

-Should a student’s complaint not be resolved, there are relevant formal complaint processes through which a student may seek redress: Written Grade Appeal, Bias Incident Report, Sexual Harassment or Discrimination, Faculty 25-71 Standard of Conduct, Student Conduct Office, etc.
+Should a student’s complaint not be resolved, there are relevant formal complaint processes through which a student may seek redress: Written Grade Appeal, Bias Incident Report, Sexual Harassment or Discrimination, Student Conduct Office, etc.

 Concerns about a Final Grade in an IAS class